The Shoah Memorial receives the 2018 Louis Blum Prize

 Eric de Rothschild, president of the Shoah Memorial

-Since 2003, the City of Grenoble and the CRIF have awarded the Louis Blum prize to a person "who has distinguished himself by his commitment to preserving the memory of the Holocaust, defending human rights and fighting racism and anti-Semitism".
+Since 2003, the City of Grenoble and CRIF have awarded the Louis Blum prize to a person "who has distinguished himself by his commitment to preserving the memory of the Shoah, defending human rights and fighting against racism and anti-Semitism".

-This year, the Louis Blum Prize was awarded to the Mémorial de la Shoah, which thus succeeds the French Committee for Yad Vashem in 2017.
+This year, the Louis Blum Prize was awarded to the Shoah Memorial, which succeeds the French Committee for Yad Vashem in 2017.

-After an interview with Eric Piolle, mayor of the city of Grenoble, at the Jewish cultural center, Eric de Rothschild participated in the deposition of a common wreath with the city of Grenoble at 42, rue Bizanet where the CDJC was created.
+After an interview with Eric Piolle, mayor of the city of Grenoble, at the Jewish Cultural Center, Eric de Rothschild participated in the laying of a wreath shared with the city of Grenoble at 42, rue Designate and where the CDJC was created.

 Following an address by the President of the Shoah Memorial, a tribute was paid to Simone Veil.

-Today, the Shoah Memorial has made agreements in 15 countries to train teachers, it has "opened up" itself to other genocides of the 20th century (the Herero and Nama, the Armenians and the Tutsi in Rwanda) and continues to collect archival documents.
+Today, the Shoah Memorial has made agreements in 15 countries to train teachers, it "opened up" to other genocides of the 20th century (Herero and Nama, Armenians and Tutsi in Rwanda) and continues to collect archival documents.